Chart Color Schemes

 Delburn Wind Farm

-Australia's first forest-based wind farm featuring 33 turbines generating 205MW of clean energy within an existing pine plantation.
-The project will generate 640,000 MWh annually, powering approximately 135,000 homes and offsetting 590,000 tonnes of CO2 emissions per year.
-Located south of the Latrobe Valley overlooking the former Hazelwood Mine site, the project includes innovative AI-based bushfire detection technology.
+Australia's first forest-based wind farm with 33 turbines generating 205MW of renewable energy within an existing pine plantation.
+Will produce approximately 640,000 MWh annually, powering up to 135,000 homes and offsetting around 590,000 tonnes of CO2 emissions per year.
+Features innovative AI-based bushfire detection technology.
+Located south of the Latrobe Valley overlooking the former Hazelwood Mine site.

 Cape to Cape Resilience Project